 Switchover to EVs by 2030

-Dr. Herbert Diess, the CEO of the Volkswagen Group, suggested at the Volkswagen Group New Auto strategy announcement that Audi and Bentley will have close ties in the EV era.
+Dr. Diess suggested at the Volkswagen Group New Auto strategy announcement that Audi and Bentley will have close ties in the EV era.
 He said:

 Now in control of Bentley, Audi will use this technology to build the most sophisticated luxurious Bentley thereby entering segments that haven’t been accessible to the Audi brand before.
 Bundling Bentley’s all-electric luxury car portfolio with Lamborghini and Ducati in the Audi Premium Group will further leverage all possible synergies in premium.Dr.
 Herbert Diess, CEO, Volkswagen Group (Volkswagen Group New Auto strategy)